PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/MLOps/VirtualEnvironmentPackageManagement.md

 Now you should see a ```.toml``` and a ```.lock``` file in your 'src' folder.

-:pencil: __4c__ Then, use Poetry to install the following packages:
+:pencil: __4c__ Navigate inside the 'titanic' folder.
+Then, use Poetry to install the following packages:

 - [ ] ```pandas```
 - [ ] ```numpy```